 Research into sign systems began with the ancient Greeks, and in the course of Western history many writers and scholars have studied the various processes by means of which signification is produced.
 In the modern world the major areas which have been the object of semiotic study are literature, environmental and social structures, visual arts, ritual, myth, and gesture.
 Consequently, semiotics is very much an interdisciplinary science as germane to Anthropology as it is to English, to Philosophy as it is to Art History, to sport as it is to media studies.

 The four courses in semiotics offered by Victoria College are intended to be the core of a program of study that will combine courses of both a theoretical and applied nature.
 Anthropology, Literary Studies, Philosophy and Psychology relate most obviously to the core courses; the minor program that follows has been drawn up with that fact in mind.

-Enrolment in the program is limited to students with a minimum CGPA of 3.0 in at least four full courses or their equivalent.
+Enrolment in the program is limited to students with a minimum mark of 73% in at least three full courses or their equivalent.
 Achievement of this minimum CGPA does not guarantee enrolment in the program.

 The Toronto Semiotic Circle and The ISISSS